cvwjensen/springbootcourse/101/person-service-starter/README.md

 Now you are done creating the starter - it is time to test it in a real project.

 - Create a Naked SpringBoot project.
-- Add a dependency to the person-service-starter.
+- Add a dependency to the person-service-starter using the maven coordinate from previous exercise.
 - Add a dependency to the person-service (it is NOT included in the person-service-starter)
 - Extract the PersonService bean and test it.